Window: Technologies

-Fashions and trends
+Design trends

 The introduction of lancet windows into Western European church architecture from the 12th century CE built on a tradition of arched windows inserted between columns, and led not only to tracery and elaborate stained-glass windows but also to a long-standing motif of pointed or rounded window-shapes in ecclesiastical buildings, still seen in many churches today.

 Peter Smith discusses overall trends in early-modern rural Welsh window architecture:

 Up to about 1680 windows tended to be horizontal in proportion, a shape suitable for lighting the low-ceilinged rooms that had resulted from the insertion of the upper floor into the hall-house.
 After that date vertically proportioned windows came into fashion, partly at least as a response to the Renaissance taste for the high ceiling.
 Since 1914 the wheel has come full circle and a horizontally proportioned window is again favoured.

+In the 17th century in Europe, window designs had greater height than width, with timber frames being popular and sash windows were introduced.
+The 18th century saw sash window design changing, with thinner glazing bars and windows becoming a more standardised size.
+In the 19th century, coloured glass was sometimes used in small margin lights and glazing bars took on a gothic design.
+Windows became larger and Arts and Crafts and Queen Ann styles were popular, with this continuing into the 20th century.

 The spread of plate-glass technology made possible the introduction of picture windows (in Levittown, Pennsylvania, founded 1951–1952).

 Many modern day windows may have a window screen or mesh, often made of aluminum or fibreglass, to keep bugs out when the window is opened.
 Windows are primarily designed to facilitate a vital connection with the outdoors, offering those within the confines of the building visual access to the everchanging events occurring outside.
 The provision of this connection serves as an integral safeguard for the health and well-being of those inhabiting buildings, lest they experience the detrimental effects of enclosed buildings devoid of windows.
 Among the myriad criteria for the design of windows, several pivotal criteria have emerged in daylight standards: location, time, weather, nature, and people.
 Of these criteria, windows that are designed to provide views of nature are considered to be the most important by people.